admhpr/craigy/README.md

 Using Craigy couldn't be easier.

-Add your credientials to a .env file:
+Move the .env-example to a .env file:

 ```bash
 mv .env-example .env